ameygupta007/a_word-js/README.md

 # a_word-js
-Not much, just a 6 letter wordle made by ME Inspiration from original wordle obviously
+Not much, just a 6 letter wordle made by me.

+Inspiration from original wordle obviously.

-currently hosted online at https://aword.netlify.app
+Currently hosted online at https://aword.netlify.app